Connect with others who understand.

 Find Your Team

-On myPBCteam, the social network for people with primary biliary cholangitis and their loved ones, members come together to ask questions, give advice, and share their tips with others who understand life with primary biliary cholangitis.
+On myPBCteam, the social network for people with primary biliary cholangitis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with primary biliary cholangitis.

 Have you been diagnosed with PBC?
 What treatments have you tried, and did you have any side effects?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.